NitayRabi/fitbit-mcp/README.md

 npm run dev
 ```

+### Release Process

+To publish a new version to NPM:

+1. Update the version in `package.json`
+2. Create a new GitHub release with a tag like `v1.0.1`
+3. The GitHub Actions workflow will automatically build and publish the package to NPM

+Make sure you have the `NPM_TOKEN` secret configured in your GitHub repository settings.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. # fitbit-mcp
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.